Resources

 Lament for a Son, Nicholas Wolterstorff, 1987.

 A renowned philosopher, Wolterstorff’s 24 year old son died in a mountain climbing accident.
 Where as Sittser’s books (he’s a church historian) wrestle directly with the theological implications of theodicy and the loss of innocents, Wolsterstorff offers a true lament.
 Short, one-page expressions of anger, sadness, belief, and grief.
-Beautiful.

 On Children and Death: How Children and Their Parents Can and Do Cope With Death, Elisabeth Kubler-Ross, 1983.